 - If the suspect is found with a lot of cash, especially small bills: If suspects are found with a lot of cash on their person or in their car or in their home, the Nevada marijuana prosecutors may try to argue that the cash is an indicator that they have sold pot in the past and were going to continue selling it.
 To the prosecution, a few large bills raises less suspicion than a lot of small bills, because a lot of small bills would naturally result from a lot of small pot sales.

 - If the suspect is found in a location where drug deals typically happen: If suspects are arrested in a place where many pot buyers and sellers go to do business, the prosecution will argue that their presence in such a place indicates that they were intending to sell.
 This argument is spurious because their presence in such a location could just as easily mean that they were in the location looking to buy weed, or that they were there purely to socialize with other pot users.

 - If the suspect is found carrying a weapon: If the suspect is armed, the prosecution may argue that he was carrying the weapon to defend himself in case the drug deal went wrong.
 But the suspect could have merely been exercising his constitutional right to bear arms.

 - If law enforcement witnesses the suspect carrying out what seems to be a hand-to-hand sale: In Las Vegas, cops often go undercover or hide themselves at observation posts in the hopes of witnessing a drug sale.
-Sometimes they'll arrest a suspect after witnessing one alleged sale transaction, or they'll observe a suspect for an extended time before arresting him/her.
+Sometimes they will arrest a suspect after witnessing one alleged sale transaction, or they will observe a suspect for an extended time before arresting him/her.
 This evidence too cuts both ways: If an apparent transaction took place, the suspect could just as easily have been the buyer as the seller.